gayverjr/opencap/docs/index.rst

 to expose C++ classes and methods, allowing calculations to be driven within a Python interpreter.

-PyOpenCAP is currently capable of processing quantum chemistry data in order to perform 'perturbative' complex absorbing potential calculations on metastable electronic states.
+PyOpenCAP is currently capable of processing quantum chemistry data in order to perform 'perturbative'/'projected' complex absorbing potential calculations on metastable electronic states.
 These calculations are able to extract resonance position and width at the cost of a single bound-state electronic structure calculation.